Planning a road trip or a getaway from Melbourne? Then spending a weekend on the Great Ocean Road will be ideal!

-Lorch Arch is one of the Great Ocean Road must-see spots.
-Unlike the limestones cliffs you’ve been seeing so far, Lorch Arch gives you the chance to walk down to the beach.
+Lorch Ard is one of the Great Ocean Road must-see spots.
+Unlike the limestones cliffs you’ve been seeing so far, Lorch Ard gives you the chance to better chance to walk down to the beach.

-From the carpark, you can choose to go on the boardwalk to the lookout or on the path down to the beach.
+From the carpark, you can choose to go on the boardwalk to the lookouts or on the path down to the beach.